Tillsten/skultrafast/docs/start.rst

 python package.
 It aims to include everthing needed to analyze ultrafast data.
-At the moment, it is mostly used used to analyse transient absorption data, so this at the moment the only fully functional part.
+At the moment, it is mostly used used to analyse transient absorption data, hence it isthe only fully functional part.
 In also includes a not well tested FROG-algorithm.

 The big advantage of python is, that is quite easy